How to crack the transition from autumn grazing to winter housing

 Top Tip: Clipping the hair from the back of the cattle at housing can help to prevent overheating and reduce sweating, which then reduces the humidity of the shed which in turn can aid reduction in pneumonia outbreaks.

-2. Parasite Control Programme
+2. Control the parasites

 Winter parasite control depends on each individual system, specifically timings of housing and age of cattle, but should always follow Faecal Egg Count (FEC) testing and fluke sampling to ensure treatment is given responsibly where needed, thus reducing the risk of resistance.
 Advice should be sought from suitable professionals SQP’s and vets who will study the farm’s history and current status to plan accordingly.